rezamauliadi/slate/source/includes/callback/_accept-payment-callback.md

 ## Accept Payment Callback

 Accept payment callback will be sent to you if there is a payment status that changed to `SUCCESSFUL`, `CANCELLED`, or `FAILED`.
-Please make sure that you have set the **Accept Payment** callback URL on the [Flip for Business dashboard](https://business.flip.id/settings/api-setting).
+Please make sure that you have set the **Accept Payment** callback URL on the <a href="https://business.flip.id/developer/api-setting" target="_blank">Flip for Business dashboard</a>.

 <aside class="warning">
   <p>